0xNullLight/Project-3/Documentation/OurWIKI4Project.md

 4. `npm run dev`

 # Github-Cheatsheet
-A cheatsheet for me on how to use Github
+A cheatsheet on how to use Github

 ## BASIC GITHUB PROCESS